rakovpublic/jneopallium/README.md

 8. Design and implement amazon cluster integration.

 p.s.
 Fill free to contatct me.
-I am looking for contributors for this project.
+I am looking for contributors for this project. p.p.s.
+Great thanks to kafedra of Informatics in Kharkiv National University of Radio and Electronics, Eugen Putiatin, Helen Matat, Tatiana Sinelnikova.